slaypni/type-graphql-dataloader/README.md

 # TypeGraphQL-DataLoader

-TypeGraphQL-DataLoader is a utility to use DataLoader with TypeGraphQL without fuss.
+TypeGraphQL-DataLoader is an utility to use DataLoader with TypeGraphQL without fuss.

 ## Install